Gigaspaces/xap-docs/site/content/xap121/configuring-processing-unit-elements.markdown

 # The pu.xml file

-This file is a [Spring framework](http://www.springframework.org) XML configuration file.
-It leverages the Spring framework [IoC container](http://static.springframework.org/spring/docs/2.5.x/reference/beans.html) and extends it by using the Spring [custom namespace mechanism](http://static.springframework.org/spring/docs/2.5.x/reference/extensible-xml.html).
+This file is a {{%exurl "Spring framework" "http://www.springframework.org"%}} XML configuration file.
+It leverages the Spring framework {{%exurl "IoC container" "http://static.springframework.org/spring/docs/2.5.x/reference/beans.html"%}} and extends it by using the Spring {{%exurl "custom namespace mechanism" "http://static.springframework.org/spring/docs/2.5.x/reference/extensible-xml.html"%}}.

 {{% refer %}}
 It is recommended (although not mandatory) that you familiarize yourself with the Spring XML configuration basics.
-A good place to start is [here](http://static.springframework.org/spring/docs/2.5.x/reference/beans.html)
+A good place to start is {{%"here" "http://static.springframework.org/spring/docs/2.5.x/reference/beans.html"%}}
 {{% /refer %}}

 # pu.xml Contents